 In this work, Sherali Zeadally et al. suggest A wide variety of different types of networks are being developed and deployed in a variety of situations thanks to recent advancements in hardware, software, and communication technologies.
-The Vehicular Ad-Hoc Network (VANET) is one such network that has drawn a lot of attention in recent yearsloped and deployed in a variety of situations thanks to recent advancements in hardware, software, and communication technologies.
-The Vehicular Ad-Hoc Network (VANET) is one such network that has drawn a lot of attention in recent years.
-Because VANET has the potential to significantly increase traffic efficiency, vehicle and road safety, passenger comfort, and driver convenience, it has been the focus of active study, standardization, and development.
+The Vehicular Ad-Hoc Network is one such network that has drawn a lot of attention in recent years (VANET).
+Because VANET has the potential to significantly increase traffic efficiency, vehicle and road safety, passenger comfort, and driver convenience, it has been a focus of active study, standardization, and development.
 Novel VANET design architectures and implementations have received a lot of attention in recent research initiatives.
-Numerous VANET studies have concentrated on certain topics, such as routing, broadcasting, quality of service (QoS), and security.
+Numerous VANET studies have concentrated on certain topics, such as routing, broadcasting, Quality of Service (QoS), and security.
 We look at some of the most recent findings in these fields.
 We discuss current VANET experiments and installations in the US, Japan, and the EU, as well as a discussion of wireless access standards for VANETs.
 Additionally, we briefly describe a few of the simulators that are currently offered to VANET researchers for VANET simulations and evaluate their advantages and disadvantages.
 We conclude by outlining some of the research issues surrounding VANET that still need to be resolved in order to facilitate the widespread acceptance and implementation of scalable, dependable, resilient, and secure VANET architectures, protocols, technologies, and services.
 The adoption of numerous VANET technologies is made possible by the convergence of computers, telecommunications (fixed and mobile), and diverse services.
-To enhance vehicle-to-vehicle or vehicle-toinfrastructure communications, many VANET initiatives have been launched globally during the past ten years.
+To enhance vehicle-to-vehicle or vehicle-to-infrastructure communications, many VANET initiatives have been launched globally during the past ten years.
 In this paper, we evaluated some of the major research fields that have received attention in recent years, including security, routing, quality of service (QoS), and broadcasting techniques, and we emphasized the most noteworthy findings attained to date.
 The various simulation tools that are available for VANET simulations were thoroughly examined.
 We anticipate that our taxonomy on VANET simulators will be useful to upcoming VANET researchers in helping them select the appropriate VANET simulator for their VANET design objectives.
 Finally, we spoke about some of the issues that still need to be resolved to make it possible to implement VANET technologies, infrastructures, and services consistently, affordably, and securely.